 |Final Sale Price||$150.00||$100.00||$50.00|

-If you were able to purchase your shares at the better of the purchase date price and the offer date price.
+If the stock price increases between the offer date and the purchase date, you will be able to purchase shares at the better of the purchase date price and the offer date price.
 This means you can purchase shares via the ESPP at $100, when the current market price (the purchase date price) is $150.
 (This is a visual example of the value of the “look-back” provision.)
-On top of all that you get a 15% discount from the $100 offer date price.
+On top of all that you get a 15% discount from the $100 offer date price, so your actual purchase price is $85.00 per share.

-Even more eye-opening may be the outcome for scenario 3, when the purchase date price is lower than the offer date price.
-In this scenario, you purchase the shares at the lower of the offer date price of $100 and the purchase date price of $50, less the 15% discounts.
+When you review the down-market scenario, when the purchase date price is lower than the offer date price, you again will see a profit.
+This is because you are able to purchase shares at the lower of the offer date price of $100 and the purchase date price of $50, less the 15% discounts.

-The fact that you can purchase shares at the better of the two prices means that you are protected from a down market during the offering period.
+The fact that you may be able to purchase shares at the better of the two prices means that you are protected from a down market during the offering period.
 If the price goes down, you know you will buy the shares at the lowest price.
 As the example shows, even in a down market you can buy the shares for $42.50 (purchase date price less a discount) and immediately sell them for $50.

 Other Thoughts on Selling Your ESPP Shares Immediately